Amazon Product Launch Strategies for More Sales

 After making a successful keyword bid, advertisers (sellers) pay an Amazon fee to when (during an Amazon search) a shopper clicks on an ad that contains their keyword.
 (That’s the pay-per-click).

-If you’re familiar with Amazon launch strategies, search-find-buy works very much like a 2-step URL.
+If you’re familiar with Amazon product launch strategies, search-find-buy works very much like a 2-step URL.
 A search, find, buy strategy doesn’t just simulate an organic clickthrough, it actually provides one.

 The way it works is by directing customers to find your product with a specific keyword.
 At that point, they simply follow the trajectory of any organic buyer.